 Once you’ve saved your items in plentymarkets, you’re ready to start selling them. plentymarkets comes with a free online store, which you can use to sell your products.

-Turn to this chapter for help if your items or categories aren’t showing up in the online store.
+Turn to this chapter for help if your items aren’t displayed in the plentyShop or your categories aren’t displayed in the plentyShop.
 This chapter also shows you how to set up additional functions for displaying your items exactly how you want:

 5. Use cases